CSCfi/rahti-user-guide/docs/tutorials/advanced_tutorial.md

 ## DeploymentConfig

-DeploymentConfigs are an objects that create [ReplicationControllers](elemental_tutorial#replicationcontroller) according to `spec.template`.
+DeploymentConfigs are objects that create [ReplicationControllers](elemental_tutorial#replicationcontroller) according to `spec.template`.
 They differ to ReplicationControllers in a sense that DeploymentConfig objects may start new a ReplicationControllers based on the state of